cdap-guides/cdap-etl-guide/RealtimeTwitterToHBase/README.rst

 The file `config.json <config.json>`__ contains a sample Application configuration that you can use to accomplish the above task.

-You can create and start the Application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).
+You can create and start the Application by using the CDAP CLI (or you can use the CDAP UI for a more visual approach).

 **Notes:**

-- If you want to import the ``config.json`` into the Cask Hydrator UI, you will need to adjust the version of the ``artifact`` property to described the system artifact being used.
+- If you want to import the ``config.json`` into the CDAP UI, you will need to adjust the version of the ``artifact`` property to described the system artifact being used.
 You can create an initial application as described here using the CLI and then clone it in the UI to develop it further.